hashicorp/vagrant/v1/docs/provisioners.md

 possible to add your own very easily as long as you know a little Ruby.

 Provisioners allow you to easily setup your virtual machine with everything it needs to run your software.
-Of course, provisioning is completely option.
+Of course, provisioning is completely optional.
 If you want to install all the software on your virtual machine by hand, then that is your choice.
 But provisioning is an important part of making virtual machine creation repeatable, and the scripts made for provisioning can typically be used to setup